deroude/springjpatraining/PITCHME.md

 ---

-## Concepts and principles (2)

-- Object-Relational Mapping  (ORM)
+## Object-Relational Mapping  (ORM)

 - What does it map?
     - Tables to Objects
     - Fields to Attributes
     - Relations between Tables (Foreign Keys) to Class Relations (e.g. Composition)
     - Cursors to Iterators / Collections

+---

+## Object-Relational Mapping  (ORM)

 - How does it help?
     - Generate queries / enforce constraints
     - Enforce constraints
     - Session / Transaction

 ---

-## Concepts and principles (3)
+## Concepts

 - Entity: Java representation of a Table
-- Column: Java representation of a Field
 - Id: Marks a Primary Key field
+- Basic: Java representation of a non-relationship Field
 - OneToMany, ManyToOne, ManyToMany: Java representation of FK relations

 ---